gsm007-data/ai-bootcamp-dubai/Lab-1:Usecases/ask-hr/hands-on-lab-askHR.md

  <img width="1000" alt="image" src="assets/hands-on-lab-assets/hr_step12.png">

 13. Test your agent in the preview chat on the right side by asking the following questions and validating the responses.
+For the names, use the data in [this excel sheet](./users_data.xlsx), and validate the agent outcome based on the data.
 They should look similar to what is shown in the screenshots below:

 ```
 1. What is the pet policy?